Plemi/manageiq-sui-oidc-docker-poc/README.md

 #### Switching between admin / SUI interfaces

 When you are logged out, you can use the link present at the top of the Keycloak realm login page if you need to switch between admin and user interfaces.

-WHen you are logged in on the SUI, you can use the shortcut in the top menu to reach the admin view.
+When you are logged in on the SUI, you can use the shortcut in the top menu to reach the admin view.
 You'll be connected without having to re-authenticate a second time.

 Note that as we use the same keycloak client for both interfaces, once you are connected on one, you can connect on the other without the need to re-authenticate because a valid session already exists on the Keycloak side.